OscarMoonen/XAIasFeedback/README.md

 # XAIasFeedback
-Code for the research project 'XAI as Feedback: comparing the effectiveness of feedback types in automatic essay scoring'
+Code for the research project 'XAI as Feedback: comparing the effectiveness of feedback dimensions in automatic essay scoring'

 Run the files in order: